 No one thought living through a global pandemic was going to be easy but many thought at least their skin would give them a break.
 There’s a good chance you’re wearing less makeup, trying less irritating new products and getting a little extra rest.
 So, why wouldn’t your skin flourish?
 Well, for a few reasons.
 If you’re seeing increased breakouts around the bottom half of your face, it could be mascne, or maskne as some people call it.
 Yup, that’s acne caused by your mask.
 We’re all wearing one to help decrease the spread of COVID-19.
 It’s important to continue to wear some kind of cloth face covering for the time being so mascne might be here to stay.
 But you don’t have to live with it.

 First, we should take a look at what stress can do to your skin.
-Stress releases cortisol, which can throw off your other hormones in your body and cause breakouts.
+Stress releases cortisol, which can throw off the other hormones in your body and cause breakouts.
 Plus, stress can wreak havoc on the bacteria in your gut, disrupting the balance between good and bad.
 This can show up on your skin (and body!) in the form of acne.
 Now, add a mask to all of this and your skin is likely to look less than great.

 No matter what type of mask you’re wearing, it could be irritating your skin even if you don’t directly feel it.
 This can lead to clogged pores, letting sebum and bacteria get under the skin.
 Notice your pimples are tiny little whiteheads?
 Yup, that’s from all the skin irritation leading to acne.
 (If your pimples are hard and deep under the skin, it’s likely hormones are to blame.)